A look at the main organisations and people searching for the wreck of Bonhomme Richard

 Ocean Technology Foundation

 Another organisation known to believe the wreck to be in an offshore location.
-OTF with their representative Melissa Ryan and Naval archaeologist Robert Neyland have visited the Yorkshire coast employing the most sophisticated equipment available.
-2010 sees OTF working in conjunction with the US Hydrographic Survey vessel Henson and an element of the French Navy.
-OTF have an excellent website in which they detail the work that they have completed to date and have offered assistance to the Filey Bay Initiative if required.
+OTF with their representative Melissa Ryan and Naval archaeologist Robert Neyland have visited the Yorkshire coast employing the most sophisticated equipment available Searching off shore.
+2010 saw OTF working in conjunction with the US Hydrographic Survey vessel Henson and an element of the French Navy.
+OTF have an excellent website in which they detail the work that they have completed to date.